 After your viva (oral examination)

-After your viva, you may be required to make any necessary corrections to your thesis and get it approved by your internal examiner before submitting the final version.
+After your viva, you may be required to make any necessary corrections to your thesis and have these approved by your internal examiner before submitting the final version.

 Submitting your final Ethesis